 - breastfed infants, as human milk has limited vitamin D

-- people with darker skin, who absorb less vitamin D from sunlight
+- people with dark skin, as dark skin is less able to absorb vitamin D from sunlight

 - people who stay indoors for prolonged periods